East Cornwall · PL30

 Why Lanivet is its own job.

-Conservation Area covers the village core including the church.
+The planning backdrop in East Cornwall is real, not abstract: conservation Area covers the village core including the church.
 Bodmin and Wenford Railway and the A30 corridor shape edge-of-village development.
 For architectural design specifically, parts of Lanivet sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Lanivet project as a PL30-area job first — not a generic Cornwall job with a postcode bolted on.
+Treat the PL30 parish brief as the design brief and the Lanivet application has somewhere to land.
+Whether the project is on Edwardian houses in the centre or further out toward Blisland, the architectural design response is locally tuned.

 Planning note